K-Sato1995/gatsbyBlog/content/posts/How-to-use-ruby-gems-in-a-single-ruby-script/index.md

 ---
-title: How to use ruby gems in a single ruby script
+title: "How to use ruby gems in a single ruby script "
 description: Here is a short post about how to use ruby gems in a single ruby script.
 slug: how-to-use-ruby-gems-in-a-single-ruby-script
 date: 2019-09-30